yanwcai/Character-replacement-/README.md

 For example, if the user input is "By the way,,/", the output is "|3TW"

-# currently supports input: BTW, LOL, OMG, FYI, AFAIK
+Currently supports input: BTW, LOL, OMG, FYI, AFAIK